jeffb4real/ovensensorweb/README.md

 ### Viewing the Django Project

-When you run the Django webserver, you will see an IP address (likely http://127.0.0.1:8000/).
+When you run the Django webserver, you will see a URL, as shown in the previous step (likely http://127.0.0.1:8000/).
 Copy this URL and paste it into your browser's address bar.
 Try loading the page and notice it fails.
-Append 'polls' the end of the URL (http://127.0.0.1:8000/polls/) and reload the page.
+Append 'polls' to the end of the URL (http://127.0.0.1:8000/polls/) and reload the page.
 You should now be seeing the polls app.

 ### Viewing the Django Admin Site